-All new and returning students planning to enroll in Evergreen Valley College courses must complete a formal application for admission.
-Applications are available at the Office of Admissions and Records, and online at www.evc.edu.
-Applications must be completed and submitted to the Office of Admissions and Records before admission is granted.
+All new and returning students must complete a formal application for admission prior to registering.
+Applications are available at the Office of Admissions and Records, and online at http://cccapply.org.
+Applications/signature pages must be complete and submitted to the Office of Admissions and Records before admission is granted.